jmarca/trb_presentation/present.md

 1. Precompute some average value
 2. by time of day
 3. and day of week
-4. Compare.
+4. Compare with current

+# But we had a new server and a terabyte drive

-# But we had all the data ...
+# ... and all the raw data for a year ...

 # ...
 In  PostgreSQL ...

 # ...
 Ready to query dynamically ...

-# A Big Query
+# A Big Query using "WITH" and subselect clauses

 > "What is the average volume and occupancy for every 5 minute period
 > over the prior 365 days (less holidays) for any loop detector"